-January 2015: CIS division received a grant that sends a robot named DESTIR to class to allow guests to visit campus remotely.
+January 2015: CIS division received a grant that sends a robot named DESTIR to class to allow quests to visit campus remotely.

 Since April 2015: "Earth Month (April) Movie & Lecture Series" - Environmental leaders in the community give presentations and view documentaries of environmental concern are organized for students and the community alike.
+Organized by Life and Physical Sciences Faculty and held in the JCSM.